Why Focus Matters

 Should I choose a local firm or a national firm?

 National mesothelioma firms often have more resources and experience, but many work with local counsel when needed.
-The most important factor is asbestos expertise, not geography.
+The most important factor is asbestos-specific experience, not geography.
 Most work is done remotely anyway.

 How many law firms should I consult with?